Sammamish, Washington: Parks

-Sammamish has nine parks (Beaver Lake Park, Big Rock Park, East Sammamish Park, Ebright Creek Park, Evans Creek Preserve, NE Sammamish Park, Pine Lake Park, Sammamish Commons, Sammamish Landing).
-Soaring Eagle Regional Park and Duthie Hill Park abut the city and are on the plateau.
-East Lake Sammamish Trail runs along Lake Sammamish and connects to a regional trail system, like the Sammamish River Trail to the north, and the Issaquah-Preston Trail to the south.
+Sammamish has over ten parks (Beaver Lake Park and Beaver Lake Preserve, Big Rock Park North/Central/South, East Sammamish Park, Ebright Creek Park, Evans Creek Preserve, Klahanie Park, NE Sammamish Park, Pine Lake Park, Sammamish Commons, Sammamish Landing).
+Soaring Eagle Regional Park and Duthie Hill Park are on the plateau.
+Illahee Park Trail is an eight acre property that has a trail, wetlands, and a pond.
+East Lake Sammamish Trail runs along the eastern side of Lake Sammamish and connects to a regional trail system, like the Sammamish River Trail to the north, and the Issaquah-Preston Trail to the south.